 - Stopwatch and Timer

 I will emphasize this watch is not for everyone.
 It doesn’t have tons of gadgetry and apps like a high-end Garmin device.
 It doesn’t play music or track your stress levels, or tell you your run was “unproductive”.
-This is a watch that is strictly athlete focused.
+This is a watch that is strictly athlete-focused.
 And it does that perfectly.
-The new battery software and inertial navigation is where the watch really shines.
+The new battery software and inertial navigation are where the watch really shines.

 Suunto 9 has also incorporated a new Sony GPS chip which is extremely low power.
 So far I have seen excellent results.
 I have tested it in town and in heavy tree cover of the Northwest, and the tracks come out extremely close to actual distance.
 I tested it against my Ambit3 Peak in heavy trees and the 9 nailed the distance, while the Ambit3 was .20 miles off after 2.2 miles.